 Soldier: 76 is one of Tracer’s strongest counters since he combines hitscan firepower with the ability to one-shot kill her with well-placed Helix Rockets.
 Plus, his Biotic Field can keep him alive while she does her blinking thing.

 If an enemy Pharah is giving your team trouble, consider switching to Soldier: 76 to use his hitscan bullets to take her down from the skies.
 Accuracy is key.

 If either one of these heroes are giving you trouble, Soldier can help out in a big way due to his range of DPS.
 An accurate set of Helix Rockets can do massive damage to both.

 While Soldier can be helpful against Genji, a good cyborg ninja will time his Reflect ability well and be able to turn the tide against Soldier: 76 by closing the gap quickly.

 Soldier will have a difficult time escaping Mei’s slowing abilities, and she’ll be able to kill him quickly with one freeze and a well-placed icicle headshot.
 Keep distance and bait out her Iceblock before committing to a full fight.

 Soldier’s only chance against an accurate sniper is to hit them with some Helix Rockets.
 If not, his head can be taken off just as quickly.

-Soldier: 76 is a hero that anyone who plays Overwatch should get familiar with, because he fits into just about any team and can work well with a number of different sets of teammates.
+Soldier: 76 is a hero that anyone who plays Overwatch should get familiar with since he teaches the basics of the game purely by his kit and playstyle.
+Although he’s not viable in all situations, Soldier: 76 can be terrifying in the right hands.
 He’s a consistent damage dealer, a supplemental healer, and a nightmare from the high ground.